AntJanus/WebDevelopment.META/Book/2-Learning/1-first-language.md

 Luckily, whatever decision you make isn't life changing, you'll eventually get to a point where you will tackle the task of learning a secondary language.
 Not only that but overall, each language I'll present you will prepare you well for the world out there, no matter which choice you make.
 Try not to make the option paralyze you!
 Just pick one and go with it!

+**Note:** The average salaries are pulled straight from Indeed.com and may not be representative of real-world salaries in your own area.

 ## PHP

 PHP is how I got started out and I would say that I very much enjoy the language.
 It's a wonderful starter language but let's rip into it before I tell you the details.